Buying Broadway tickets can be stressful as there are so many options. After many trips to NYC, we share the best places to buy Broadway tickets.

 Best Place for Buying Broadway Tickets

+When you first plan on buying broadway tickets, you need to decide if you are going to book last minute or not.
 If the show you desperately want to see is sold out, you can head to the theatre several hours before to see if there are any tickets available at the door.
-This is often the cheapest way for buying Broadway tickets
+This is often the cheapest way for buying Broadway tickets.
+These are called RUSH tickets.

-Some people may have returned their tickets if they are unable to make the show, meaning a small handful may be available at the box office.
+Some people may have returned their tickets if they are unable to make the show, meaning a small handful may be available at the box office as well.

 If a show hasn’t sold out then the theatre may also have RUSH tickets (which sometimes require a student card for purchase), these can sell for around $25.

-The theatres open around noon on most days so aim for 11.45 a.m., but you can head here for opening to get last-minute tickets; no theatre wants to have a semi-sold audience.
+The theaters open around noon on most days so aim for 11.30 a.m, but you can head here for opening to get last-minute tickets; no theatre wants to have a semi-sold audience.

 This booth is notorious for having very long queues so think about heading to the TKT booth on South Street Seaport (a few blocks up from Battery Park where you can depart for Statue of Liberty visits) or the booth at Lincoln Center.